rzheng7/sshmux/README.md

 <h3>Named Sessions</h3>

-You do not need to know tmux to use sshmux and only want the persistent server feature.
+You do not need to know tmux to use sshmux for persistent ssh sessions.
 But if you do know tmux, you'll immediately notice that sshmux creates a tmux session with the name "default" by default.
 If you want to create a second tmux session with the name
 "session2", you can use the `-t` flag as in `tmux attach -t session2`: